New Query

 Collection and Lawful Processing of Personal Information:

 SAICA respects your privacy and recognises the importance of protecting your privacy in respect of your personal information.
-By completing and submitting this declaration, we will collect and/or verify, and process your personal information in the conducting and conclusion of the compliance and/or monitoring processes.
+By completing and submitting this declaration, SAICA will collects and/or verifies, and processes your personal information in the conducting and conclusion of the compliance and/or monitoring processes.

-What Personal Information we collect and process: We will collect and/or verify, and process your personal information, including but not limited to your full name, identity number, SAICA membership number and contact details.
+What Personal Information we collect and process: SAICA will collect and/or verify, and process your personal information, including but not limited to your full name, identity number, SAICA membership number and contact details.

-Processing of Personal Information: The personal information we collect and/or verify, and process will only be processed for the purpose it is collected for.
+Processing of Personal Information: The personal information SAICA collects and/or verifies, and processes for the purpose it is collected for.

 Please follow this link for our Data Protection Notice: https://saicawebprstorage.blob.core.windows.net/uploads/Data_Protection_Notice_Website_Final_Approved__310823.pdf